marcoguerri/marcoguerri.github.io/_posts/2023-10-13-capabilities-and-docker.markdown

 NLSPATH, RESOLV_HOST_CONF, RES_OPTIONS, TMPDIR, and TZDIR.
 ```

-Furthermore, quoting from documentation from documentation, we are in secure mode if the `AT_SECURE`
+Furthermore, quoting from documentation, we are in secure mode if the `AT_SECURE`
 entry in the auxiliary vector has a nonzero value.
 This might happen in one of the following scenario:
 * The process's real and effective user IDs differ, or the real and effective group IDs differ.
 This typically occurs as a result of executing set-user-ID or set-group-ID program.
 * A process with a non-root user ID executed a binary that conferred capabilities to the process.
 * A nonzero value may have been set by a Linux Security Module

-We are trying to to assign capabilities to the process, so we fall within the second use case.
+We are trying to assign capabilities to the process, matching the second use case.
 For `LD_PRELOAD`, which is effectly what `fakeroot` uses, documentation further explains the
-limitations in secure-execution mode:
+limitations of secure-execution mode:

 ```
 In secure-execution mode, preload pathnames containing slashes are ignored.
 Furthermore, shared objects are preloaded only from the standard search